groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Outlook Personal Information Store File (.pst) represents Outlook Personal Storage Files (also called Personal Storage Table) that store variety of user information.
+Represents an Outlook Personal Information Store File (.pst), which represents Outlook Personal Storage Files (also called Personal Storage Table) that store a variety of user information.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/email/pst